storyfeet/bob_cards_elm/rules.md

     Roll the chosen *Bandit Dice*, as many times as are indicated in the red star in the same section as the furthest forward player or bandit tracker on the scoreboard.
     For each roll, add 1 bandit to every tile with the same number in it's red star on the map.

+    If after bandits appear, a group of bandits has 6 or more members, split the group as follows.

+    * Move 1 bandit in each of the four compas directions.
+    * If any direction is not possible, do not move that bandit.
+    * If this creates another group of at least 6 bandits do the same again.

 Perform a Job
 ------------------